 We popped into a rustic truck stop for lunch.
 As I leaned into my ham sandwich, my traveling spirit did a little leap and I thought, yes, España!
 My passport had been stamped, but I hadn't really arrived until that moment, when my teeth broke through the crisp crust of my fluffy fresh baguette…and hit jamón.

-That ham, dry-cured and aged from happy, acorn-fed pigs, has a bold flavor that embodies the rustic intensity of the Spanish culture.
+That prosciutto-like ham, dry-cured and aged from happy, acorn-fed pigs, has a bold flavor that embodies the rustic intensity of the Spanish culture.
 Cured ham hocks — toned legs with pointed toes — are found in every bar.
 Like connoisseurs of fine wine, Spaniards debate the merits of different breeds of pigs, their diets, and the quality of the curing.
 In Spain, jamón is more than a food; it's a way of life.
 Spaniards treasure memories of Grandpa during Christmas, thinly carving a ham supported in a jamonero (ham-hock holder), just as we prize the turkey carving at Thanksgiving.
 To sample this delicacy without the high price tag you'll find in restaurants, go to a local market and ask for 100 grams of top-quality ham; enjoy it as a picnic with red wine and a baguette.

 Aside from all that ham, 700 years of Muslim rule left its mark on the Spanish cuisine.
-The Moors, who were great horticulturists, introduced new herbs and spices.
-The Moorish legacy is well represented by one of Spain's best-known dishes, paella, which combines the traditional Middle Eastern flavor of saffron with rice and seafood, sausage, and chicken.
+The Moors were great horticulturists and introduced Spain to new herbs and spices — a legacy that's well represented in paella.
+Traditional Middle Eastern saffron combines with rice, seafood, sausage, and chicken for a recipe that is quintessentially Spanish.